aafc-ckan/losser/README.markdown

 Losser
 ======

+Python 3 compatibility
+--
+This forked repo contains a py3 compatible version of losser in order to use the ckanapi-exporter with CKAN 2.9

 Losser is a little JSON to CSV converter:

 * It takes a list of JSON objects as input and produces a CSV file as output